 I use that cumbersome phrase for lack of a better option.
 Because digital media isn’t an industry.
 It’s not of the industrial era.
 It is the next era.

 That’s obvious to many, and only important to say here because of what it says about Apple.
-To break out my SAT analogies, they are to the Information Age… continued with four Letters »
+To break out my SAT analogies, they are to the Information Age what Ford… continued with thirty-five Letters »